shabaan-qureshi/zeller_checkout_system/README.md

 The tests cover various scenarios, including:

-Apple TV 3-for-2 deal with varying quantities of Apple TVs.
+- Apple TV 3-for-2 deal with varying quantities of Apple TVs.
-Super iPad bulk discount when purchasing multiple iPads.
+- Super iPad bulk discount when purchasing multiple iPads.
-Combined application of both the Apple TV 3-for-2 deal and the Super iPad bulk discount.
+- Combined application of both the Apple TV 3-for-2 deal and the Super iPad bulk discount.
-An empty cart scenario to ensure proper handling when no items are scanned.
+- An empty cart scenario to ensure proper handling when no items are scanned.

-## Project Structure

-- **/models**: Contains product and cart-related models.
-- **/pricing-rules**: Contains different pricing rules such as discounts and promotions.
-- **/config**:  Holds constants like discount rules and product data.
-- **/Checkout.ts**: Contains the Checkout class which handles cart management, applying pricing rules, and calculating the total price.
-- **/test-utils**: Contains helper functions for testing the checkout process.
-- **/test**: Contains unit tests to ensure the correct behavior of the checkout system.